 Additional information you will need to complete your Federal Direct Loan MPN includes:

 - Your driver's license number (if you have one) and

 - The full name, address, and telephone number of two personal references who have known you for at least three years.
 The first reference should be a parent or legal guardian.
-The other two references must have different U.S. addresses.
+The other reference must have a different U.S. address.

-Go to the Direct Loan website, sign in using your FSA ID, then click on “Complete a Master Promissory Note,” then click on “Complete Subsidized/Unsubsidized MPN.”
+Go to the Federal Student Aid website and sign in using your FSA ID.
+Click the first "Start" button ("MPN for a Subsidized/Unsubsidized Loans”).
 Fill in and submit the necessary information.
 (If you had a Direct Loan in the prior year at Thomas Aquinas College you have already completed the MPN.
 You do not have to complete another.)

 Steps One and Two should take approximately 30 minutes each.
 Allow time to complete each step in a single session.
 If you decide to exit the website before completing a step, you will be required to begin that step again.

 After each step is completed, the Financial Aid Office at Thomas Aquinas College will receive an electronic notification.

 - Review the Financial Aid Award Letter you received from Thomas Aquinas College.
 Sign and complete the Award Letter and return it to the Financial Aid Office to accept the dollar amount of the Direct Loan(s) reported there.

 - If you wish to increase the amount of your Direct Loan(s) to finance a portion of your student payment, your parent payment, or to pay for other education-related expenses, contact the Financial Aid Office.
 A revised Award Letter will be sent to you with the increased loan amount.